Ten day campervan trip around Iceland

 Stop at Seljalandsfoss waterfall

 We woke up before sunrise in order to dodge other tourists and have the waterfall to ourselves.
-As our campsite was less than 10 minutes walking, we had a great starting point.
+As our campsite was less than 30 minutes drive, we had a great starting point.
 This waterfall originates from the volcano glacier Eyjafjallajökull, the volcano beneath which caused widespread problems to air traffic across Europe when it erupted in 2010.
 You can walk into a cave behind the waterfall to take pics of this impressive waterfall.

 Stop at Gljufrabui waterfall